nftstorage/ucan.storage/readme.md

 If you have not yet created an NFT.Storage account, see the [NFT.Storage documentation][nftstorage-docs].

 To use the UCAN API endpoints, create an API token at your NFT.Storage [account management page](https://nft.storage/manage/).
-In the examples below, we'll use `$API_TOKEN` to mean your NFT.Storage API token, so

 ### Registering your DID